geodynamics/aspect/doc/sphinx/user/extending/plugin-types/vis-postprocessors.md

-other hand, a hypothetical plugin that simply outputs the norm of the strain rate $\sqrt{\varepsilon(\mathbf u):\varepsilon(\mathbf u)}$ would not need access to anything but the solution vector (which the plugin&rsquo;s main function is given as an argument) and consequently is not derived from the [aspect::Postprocess::SimulatorAccess][] class.[7]
+other hand, a hypothetical plugin that simply outputs the norm of the strain rate $\sqrt{\varepsilon(\mathbf u):\varepsilon(\mathbf u)}$ would not need access to anything but the solution vector (which the plugin's main function is given as an argument) and consequently is not derived from the [aspect::Postprocess::SimulatorAccess][] class.[7]